BioBoost/course_programming_from_base_to_ace/docs/introduction/04_storing_data/README.md

 ![Value versus Reference Type](./img/value_versus_reference_type.png)

-### Simple Data Types
+### Simple Value Types

 The most basic data types available in C# are the **simple value types**.
 These can store integral values, characters, floating-point values and such.
-The simple data types are identified through reserved words.
+The simple value types are identified through reserved words.
+They can be categorized in integral, floating-point, decimal and boolean types.

 #### Integral Types